Glynnryan/Power-Platform/Power Autoamte/SharePoint - List - Update Created By/README.md

   Making sure to replace `pathtosourcefolder` to point to the path to this sample's `sourcecode` folder, and `pathtodestinationfile` to point to the path of this solution's `.zip` file (located under the `solution` folder)
 * Within **Power Apps Studio**, import the solution `.zip` file using **Solutions** > **Import Solution** and select the `.zip` file you just packed.

-## Features

-I have several Power Automate flows that create items in various Microsoft Lists within the same SharePoint site using a service account.
-As a result, these list items have a "Created By" value that reflects the service account's name.

-While this is acceptable in some instances, there are cases where I need a specific individual to appear as the author of the item.
-For example, when a Microsoft Form triggers my flow, I may want the list item to reflect the form responder as the list item author.

-This Power Automate flow updates the “Created By” field in Microsoft Lists, replacing the default account with a specified user based on their email address, using an HTTP request to SharePoint.

 ## Post Script